-5. Spending Policy
+5 Spending Policy

-- 5.1 The Foundation's spending is defined as annual grants plus operational and capital expenditures. - 5.2 The Foundation's Spending Policy is to spend 4.5% of the Trust Fund's average ending market value over the previous 20 quarters. - 5.3 No annual grants will be permitted if this spending results in the reduction of the Foundation's Real Capital. - 5.4 The Spending Policy is to be read in conjunction with the Foundation's Reserving Policy.
+- The Foundation's spending is defined as annual grants plus operational and capital 5.1 expenditures. - The Foundation's Spending Policy is to spend 4.5% of the Trust Fund's closing 5.2 market value averaged over the previous 20 quarters. - No annual grants will be permitted if this spending results in the Foundation's 5.3 Trust Fund (net assets) falls below the Foundation's Real Capital. - The Spending Policy is to be read in conjunction with the Foundation's Reserving 5.4 Policy.

-6. Investment Objectives
+6 Investment Objectives

-- 6.1 In order to achieve the desired level of spending while preserving and enhancing the Fund's purchasing power over time, the real (i.e. inflationadjusted) return target for the portfolio should be at least the spending rate. - 6.2 The Foundation's investment objective is to achieve a return in excess of inflation (as measured by CPI) plus 4.5% over rolling 5-year periods. - 6.3 The Investment Committee recognises that the 4.5% target is a long-term target and will not be achieved in every measurement period. - 6.4 The base currency of the Portfolio is New Zealand dollars and all performance measures are to be calculated therein.
+- In order to achieve the desired level of spending while preserving and enhancing the Fund's purchasing power over time, the real (i.e. inflation-adjusted) return target for the portfolio should be at least the spending rate. - The Foundation's investment objective is to achieve a return in excess of inflation 6.2 (as measured by CPI) plus 4.5% over rolling 5-year periods. - The Investment Committee recognises that the 4.5% target is a long-term target 6.3 and may not be achieved in every measurement period. - The base currency of the Portfolio is New Zealand dollars and all performance measures are to be calculated therein.

-7. Target Policy Portfolio
+Target Policy Portfolio 7